 DIM: What are your dreams and goals for the future?

 EN: To make the gallery a success and to have multiple sites that will impact the art world in a helpful and significant way.
 Natural beauty.
 Natural talent.

 Cindy Maram is Founder and Editor-in-Chief of Dig In Magazine.
 She is an accredited film journalist for Cannes Film Festival in the South of France, Sundance Film Festival, Tribeca Film Festival, Mill Valley Film Festival, San Francisco International Film Festival and CAAMFest, as well as fashion & style blogger for New York Fashion Week and art critic.
-She is a writer, vlogger, designer, digital, online & social media marketer.
-She possesses a B.A from UC Davis and a M.A. in Mass Communications + Popular Culture Studies emphasis in Film/Marketing/Writing from Cal State Fullerton.
+She is a writer, vlogger, designer, digital, online & social media marketer possessing a B.A from UC Davis and a M.A. in Mass Communications + Popular Culture Studies emphasis in Film/Marketing/Writing from Cal State Fullerton.